Richard-Chandler/TimSPEC/README.md

-# TimSPEC: R package for postprocessing ensembles of climate time series projections
+# TimSPEC: Time Series Postprocessing of Ensembles for Climate

-This package contains routines for the analysis of ensembles of time series of climate projections from multiple climate models, accounting for complex shared discrepancies between properties of the models and the real climate system.
+This R package contains routines for the analysis of ensembles of time series of climate projections from multiple climate models, accounting for complex shared discrepancies between properties of the models and the real climate system.
 Routines are provided for situations where the climate models can be considered as exchangeable, and also for structured ensembles using coupled pairs of models (such as global and regional